 When deciding between PU leather vs PVC leather, several factors come into play:

-• Water Resistance: PVC leather trumps in water resistance, ideal for outdoor environments or scenarios where spillage is a concern.
+Water Resistance: The pvc leather fabric trumps in water resistance, ideal for outdoor environments or scenarios where spillage is a concern.

 Choosing between PU leather and PVC leather boils down to the specific requirements of your project.
 Here is a quick guide to help you decide: